 Oumar Barou Togola

-Kevin brings to Farafena three decades of diverse project experience directing and empowering teams in such places as the Canadian Arctic, Europe, Africa and Australia.
-He offers a keen understanding of the strength of diversity within projects and the ability to drive collaboration across Farafena’s international operations.
-Kevin has managed mega projects systematically addressing risk, quality assurance and supply chain management.
+Kevin brings over 30 years of diverse experience, empowering and collaborating with teams in regions such as the Canadian Arctic, Europe, India, Africa and Australia.
+He offers a keen understanding of the strength of diversity in complex project delivery and the ability to collectively design practical solutions across Farafena’s international operations.
+Kevin has managed minor and mega projects, systematically addressing risk, quality assurance and supply chain management.

 What Farafena is all about